eclipse-iofog/iofog.org/content/docs/1.3.0/tutorial/create-our-first-microservice-javascript.md

 ## Putting The Moving Average Together

 We're ready to start writing some code!
-First, fire up our [favorite editor](https://vim-adventures.com/) and open (or create) the `index.js` file we set as our `package.json` "main".
+First, lets open (or create) the `index.js` file we set as our `package.json` "main".
 This is where we'll place all of our code.

 Before we begin, let's review our goals for our moving average microservice: